 Common nuisances include opportunistic theft of personal belongings – keep passports and valuables locked in a safe or hidden away.

 More common and most crafty are the well-trained tuk tuk and taxi drivers who take unsuspecting tourists for a long and costly ride.
 Fortunately, having some street smarts and knowledge is key to avoiding some of the pitfalls of Bangkok

 Why families should visit Bangkok with kids

 Enjoy a fabulous and fun city on an easy stopover and stay in affordable luxury accommodation and be sure to eat all the all the delicious things Bangkok has to offer and experience the wonderful history and warm Thai hospitality.
 Packed full of themed family attractions, impressive cultural icons and a dizzying selection of shopping outlets and markets of every kind, there’s more than enough to keep kids happy, engaged and entertained.

 Best things to do in Bangkok with kids

-Here’s our comprehensive guide to the best Bangkok experiences for families including outdoor fun in the sun, family entertainment, best places to shop, eat and some of the best day trips in Bangkok for families:
+Stopping over in Bangkok on your way to a sundrenched Thailand with Kids family holiday?
+Here’s our comprehensive guide to the best Bangkok experiences for families including indoor and outdoor fun, family entertainment, the best places to shop in Bangkok, Bangkok’s best eats and even the best day trips from Bangkok for families: